Facts About Americans and Marijuana

 Increased Research: As obstacles to research are removed, more thorough studies on the medical advantages, social consequences, and health effects of marijuana will be published, offering a better knowledge of the drug’s place in society.

 Worldwide Impact: The United States is not the only country changing its position on marijuana.
-International movements toward decriminalization and legalization could have an impact on US laws and behavior.
+International movements toward decriminalization and legalization could have an impact on US laws and behaviour.

 Technological Innovations: As cannabis production, product development, and consumption technologies advance, customers will have access to new and potentially safer marijuana use options.